EMDR Therapy in Atlanta & Alpharetta

 The Science and History Behind EMDR Therapy

-EMDR was developed in the late 1980s by Dr. Francine Shapiro, who noticed that specific types of eye movement seemed to reduce the emotional impact of traumatic thoughts.
-Her observations led to the creation of a formal therapy protocol, which has since been validated by more than 30 randomized controlled trials.
-The therapy is grounded in the Adaptive Information Processing (AIP) model, which posits that unprocessed memories are stored in a fragmented way, causing emotional and physical symptoms.
-EMDR facilitates the re-integration of these memories, allowing the brain to resume its natural healing process.
+EMDR was developed in the late 1980s by Dr. Francine Shapiro, who noticed that certain eye movements reduced the emotional impact of distressing thoughts.
+Her findings led to a formal therapy protocol, which has now been validated by more than 30 randomized controlled trials.

 The Eight Phases of EMDR Therapy